temporalio/documentation/docs-src/go/how-to-describe-a-schedule-in-go.md

 description: Describe a Schedule in Go.
 ---

-`Describe` retrieves information about the current Schedule configuration.
+`Describe` retrieves information about the current [Schedule](/concepts/what-is-a-schedule) configuration.
-This can include details about the Schedule Spec (such as Intervals or CronExpressions) and Schedule State.
+This can include details about the Schedule [Spec](/concepts/what-is-a-schedule#spec) (such as Intervals or CronExpressions) and Schedule State.

-To describe a Schedule, use `Describe()` on the ScheduleHandle.
+To describe a Schedule, use `Describe()` on the `ScheduleHandle`.

 <a class="dacx-source-link" href="https://github.com/temporalio/documentation-samples-go/blob/add-go-schedule-sample/schedule/describe/main_dacx.go">View source code</a>